Bial

 Bial (Portela e C.ª, S.A.) is a pharmaceutical company headquartered in São Mamede do Coronado, in Trofa, Porto district, Portugal.
 It was founded in 1924, being among the largest companies of its kind in Portugal.
-Its products are sold in pharmacies in more than 58 countries in 4 continents: Europe, America, Africa and Asia.
+Its products are sold in pharmacies in more than 58 countries on 4 continents: Europe, America, Africa, and Asia.

 Financing

 On 21 September 2015, the European Investment Bank signed a EUR 45 million financing agreement for Bial's R&D over the next 3 years.
 It was directed to "discover, develop and provide therapeutic solutions in [...] three major areas of research: central nervous system (CNS), cardiology and allergen immunotherapy".
-The EIB found Bial not to have the status of a contracting entity, and therefore Bial has not been subject to EU rules on public procurement.
+The EIB found Bial not to have the status of a contracting entity, and therefore, Bial has not been subject to EU rules on public procurement.

 Research and products

-In 2008, Bial completed clinical evaluation of eslicarbazepine acetate, a drug for the adjunctive use in partial seizures in adults with epilepsy.
-The Japanese company Eisai gained the sole license to market, promote and distribute it as Zebinix or Exalief in Europe.
-In America it is marketed by Sunovion under the name Aptiom.
+In 2008, Bial completed a clinical evaluation of eslicarbazepine acetate, a drug for the adjunctive use in partial seizures in adults with epilepsy.
+The Japanese company Eisai gained the sole license to market, promote, and distribute it as Zebinix or Exalief in Europe.
+In America, it is marketed by Sunovion under the name Aptiom.
 Its use in epilepsy treatment in children is under development.
 A clinical trial of eslicarbazepine acetate as therapy in persons with diabetic neuropathic pain was prematurely halted.

 Etamicastat (BIA 5–453) is a dopamine-β-hydroxylase inhibitor decreasing norepinephrine levels in peripheral sympathetically innervated tissues, without effect in brain tissues of spontaneously hypertensive rats.

-BIA 5-1058 is another reversible dopamine beta-hydroxylase inhibitor which decreases norepinephrine levels in peripheral sympathetically innervated tissues, without CNS effects.
+BIA 5-1058 is another reversible dopamine beta-hydroxylase inhibitor that decreases norepinephrine levels in peripheral sympathetically innervated tissues, without CNS effects.

-Opicapone (BIA 9-1067), Bial's second pharmaceutical, is a COMT inhibitor for the treatment of Parkinson disease, It is under review by the European Medicines Agency (EMA).
+Opicapone (BIA 9-1067), Bial's second pharmaceutical, is a COMT inhibitor for the treatment of Parkinson's disease.
+It is under review by the European Medicines Agency (EMA).

-On 9 September 2015, Bial entered into an agreement with the Helsinn Group for the exclusive distribution and license rights to the Helsinn Group's drug anamorelin in Spain, Portugal, Angola and Mozambique.
+On 9 September 2015, Bial entered into an agreement with the Helsinn Group for the exclusive distribution and license rights to the Helsinn Group's drug anamorelin in Spain, Portugal, Angola, and Mozambique.